6th Street Bridge FAQs

 How much will this cost?

-The current estimated project cost for the 6th Street Bridge is $6.9 million.
+March 2025 Update: Following the Request for Proposals, it was determined that an increased budget is necessary to complete the 6th Street Bridge Project.
+Council has directed staff to secure $4.3 million in long-term borrowing to complete the project, estimated at $11.2 million (previously $6.9 million).
 Canada’s Active Transportation Fund is providing $2.5 million in funding for the project. $1 million in funding for the project will come from the $7.65 milllion the City of Courtenay received from the Provincial Government’s Growing Communities Fund.
 The City will continue to look for other grant opportunities to support the project.
 Remaining project costs would be covered through long-term borrowing and reserves.

 -